razc411/ridingthecode/LinuxAssign3/README.txt

 -----------------COMPILING AND RUNNING--------------------------------------
 REQUIRED: C++, to compile from scratch G++
 		  A linux distribution

 TO COMPILE:
+	Client: Navigate to the client folder in the terminal and type "make".
+	The program will now be compiled in the client/bin folder.

+	Server: Navigate to the server folder in the terminal and type "make".
+	The program will now be compiled in the server/bin folder.

 TO RUN:
 	Server
 	- In the UNIX terminal, navigate to the bin folder in the server folder